WordPress/gutenberg/packages/components/src/snackbar/README.md

 #### `spokenMessage`: `string`

-Used to provide a custom spoken message in place of the `children` default.
+Used to provide a custom spoken message.

 -   Required: No
 -   Default: `children`